Quantum Sufficiency for Self-Adjoint Statistical Models via Likelihood-Type Operators on Real $*$-Subalgebras and Real Jordan Algebras: Introduction

 Our main results are as follows.
-First, we generalize the notion of statistical model from families of states to families of self-adjoint operators, thereby incorporating local statistical objects such as derivatives of states, square-root likelihood ratios, and symmetric logarithmic derivatives (SLDs).
+First, we generalize the notion of statistical model from families of states to families of self-adjoint operators, thereby incorporating local statistical objects such as derivatives of states.
+Within this framework, square-root likelihood ratios and symmetric logarithmic derivatives (SLDs) arise naturally as fundamental self-adjoint likelihood-type objects.
 Second, we replace the conventional complex-linear completely positive coarse-graining framework by a real-linear positive one and show that the resulting notion of sufficiency admits natural formulations in terms of self-adjoint likelihood-type objects.
 Third, we establish a corresponding hierarchy of sufficient subalgebras: sufficient complex $*$-subalgebras, sufficient real $*$-subalgebras, and sufficient real Jordan algebras are characterized respectively by complex completely positive maps, real completely positive maps, and real positive maps, and the corresponding sufficient maps admit realizations in terms of complex conditional expectations, real conditional expectations, and real Jordan conditional expectations.
 Fourth, we identify the minimal sufficient real $*$-subalgebra as the smallest real $*$-subalgebra containing the relevant self-adjoint likelihood-type objects and closed under the transformation $A\mapsto\rho A\rho^{-1}$.
 Fifth, if $\rho_{0}$ is the orthogonal projection of the reference state $\rho$ onto this real $*$-subalgebra, then the real Jordan algebra generated by $\rho_{0}$ and the self-adjoint likelihood-type objects is the minimal sufficient real Jordan algebra.
 This indicates that self-adjoint likelihood-type objects, rather than Radon--Nikodym cocycles, should be regarded as the appropriate noncommutative analogue of classical likelihood ratios.
+This viewpoint also provides a natural formulation of quantum exponential families, including degenerate-rank cases, in terms of self-adjoint likelihood-type objects.
 Finally, the resulting framework admits degenerate reference states and extends KI-type decomposition results to real $*$-subalgebras and real Jordan algebras.